AdithyaR9/MatchingGame/README.md

 This is a JavaFX game, which is drawn to and played on a new window on the screen.

-This is a traditional card matching game that was creating utilizing the Map data structure for data storage.
+This is a traditional card matching game, meant to be played by two players, that was created utilizing the Map data structure for data storage.